RileyAsmundson/music-recommendation-analytics-engine/README.md

 ## Project Overview
 A music data analytics engine engineered to discover more human recommendations, inspired by how I like to find new music on spotify.

 Instead of guessing what a song feels like based on clinical audio stats, this project taps into millions of real playlists built by actual people.
-By evaluating how songs are naturally grouped together globally—and using statistical leveling to filter out the noise of massive pop hits, the engine uncovers genuine song connections that capture a real mood rather than commercial popularity.
+By evaluating how songs are naturally grouped together globally, and using statistical leveling to filter out the noise of massive pop hits, the engine uncovers genuine song connections that capture a real mood rather than commercial popularity.

 ## System Architecture & Data Pipeline